dailydotdev/daily/README.md

 ## 📯 Philosophy

-We recognize that developers today have the greatest power as a professional group to drive change and affect the lives of billions.
-There are many platforms that provide developers with tools that serve their success, or the goals of their workplace, but daily.dev is by-design for developers themselves.
+We recognize that developers today have the greatest power as a professional group to drive change and affect lives of billions.
+There are many platforms that provide developers with tools that serve to their success, or the goals of their workplace, but daily.dev is by-design for developers themselves.

-We, as developers, know how challenging it is to grow professionally with so much going on, and that's why we built daily.dev - to make it easy for us to navigate the abundance of content and discover all the knowledge we they need with zero effort.
+We, as developers, know how challenging it is to grow professionally with so much going on, and that's why we built daily.dev - to make it easy for us to navigate abundance of content and discover all the knowledge they need with zero effort.

 You can use daily.dev to:

 * 👨‍💻 Learn and stay up-to-date
-* 🙌 Intract based on the latest trends in our ecosystem
+* 🙌 Interact based on the latest trends in our ecosystem
 * 🚀 Collaborate with other developers you know and appreciate

 ## 🌲 daily.dev projects